b-davies/FMODEL/README.md

 # FMODEL
-NetLogo simulation of the formation of stone artefact scatters and patterning in lithic cortex
+This is a NetLogo simulation of the formation of stone artefact scatters and patterning in lithic cortex, associated with the publication